LoicSanchez/JobTrackerPortal-MERN/README.md

 # Try it!
-Try the LVE app here => https://jobtrackerportal.onrender.com
+Try the LIVE app here => https://jobtrackerportal.onrender.com

 ** Click on Login/Register, then Test the App to try it without an account